 1. You Won't Have the Newest Phone

-You'll miss out on the newest phones if you're still stuck with your old phone.
-Again, if your phone is reliable, then it's certainly not a big deal to keep your trusty mobile phone at your side.
+You'll miss out on the latest smartphone and tablet selection if you're still stuck with your old device.
+Again, if your phone is reliable, then it's certainly not a big deal to keep your trusty personal device at your side.

 2. You May Not be Considered Top Priority